 Compact subgrade in earth cut sections, in accordance with section 132.3.
-4. (1 or 2) (Identify Ordinary Compaction or Density Control)
+4.1

 Test borrow sources and furnish results to the Engineer.

 Where fill height is 5 feet or more above natural ground, the specified density will not be required on the first 2 feet of embankment, unless otherwise directed.